Grow your own for kids

 When should we sow the seeds?

-Most vegetable seeds can be sown in the Spring.
+Most vegetable seeds can be sown in the spring.
+April is the perfect month for sowing most things.
 When you start to see weeds appearing you know your seeds will be able to grow too.

 How do we sow vegetable seeds?